 Why are we losing these jewels?
 The answer is complex.
 Video games, like all commercial products, have a life cycle.
 They disappear from the shelves and become nowhere to be found.
 Only the most popular titles, such as Pokemon o Sonic, are re-proposed.
 Let's add another culprit: copyright laws.
 These laws prevent libraries and other cultural institutions from preserving and sharing video games as they do books and films.

-And so, even masterpieces like Metal Gear o Unreal Tournament they may just become a distant memory.
+And so, even masterpieces including Metal Gear o Unreal Tournament they may just become a distant memory.
 Imagine those released in even earlier years.

 An unimaginable cultural loss

-The situation is so serious that the author of the study compared the availability of these classic video games to the survival rate of films from the silent film era.
-And yet, today the video game industry is worth 180 billion euros: it surpasses both the film and music industries!
-Why are these digital treasures treated with such little respect?
+The situation is so dire that the study's author compared the availability of these classic video games to the survival rate of films from the silent film era.
+Yet, today the video game industry is worth 180 billion euros: it exceeds both the film and music industries!
+Why are these digital treasures treated with so little respect?

 2024 could be a crucial year.
-In the USA, a discussion on copyright laws for video games is planned.
-But time flies, and every tick of the clock brings us closer to a world without our beloved classics.
+A discussion on video game copyright laws is expected in the US.
+But time moves fast, and each tick of the clock brings us closer to a world without our beloved classics.

 Let's save classic video games and our digital history

-Dear readers, sad to see that such a precious part of our culture fades into oblivion.
-Our gaming history, our adventures, our laughs and our challenges deserve to be preserved for future generations.
+Dear readers, it is sad to see such a precious part of our culture fading into oblivion.
+Our gaming history, our adventures, our laughter and our challenges deserve to be preserved for future generations.

-Maybe we have to do something to prevent it, or try to accept it: once it would have been enough to read "insert coin" to understand that nothing ever really ends.
+Maybe we have to do something to prevent it, or try to accept it: once upon a time it would have been enough to read “insert coin” to understand that nothing ever really ends.

 Today the most concrete risk is the Game Over.